WU-RDS/MA2023/_book/index.md

 #### Individual assignments {-}

-There will be 4 individual assignments and most assignments are complemented with either compulsory or optional coaching sessions.
+There will be 4 individual assignments complemented with optional coaching sessions.
 Note that the assignments need to be submitted in the [R Markdown format](https://rmarkdown.rstudio.com/) (see chapter 10) via Learn\@wu.
 There will be a coaching session dedicated to the R Markdown reporting format in the second session, when the first homework is assigned.

 Your main point of contact for the individual assignments will be Daria Yudaeva ([daria.yudaeva@wu.ac.at](mailto:daria.yudaeva@wu.ac.at)).
 You may contact Daria to schedule individual coaching sessions during the times indicated in the table below.
-Theses coaching sessions may also be held online.
+These coaching sessions will be held online.
 However, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Learn\@wu, and other web resources (see below) before you schedule a coaching session.
 If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Learn\@wu.

 <br>
 **Assignment schedule - Group A**